githubtraining/write-a-ll-course/responses/09_first-action.md

     # You've got the response file, and now it's time to edit the `config` file with the proper action: respond.
 Here are some examples:
     # Do that now.

+## Step 9: Write the first Learning Lab action

+### :keyboard: Activity: Write the first Learning Lab action for a response into your course's configuration file

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>